ljunggren/boozang-docs/README.md

 **The view link**

-To find tests quickly, simply click the View link to go to the test.
+To find tests quickly, click the View link to go to the test.
 This is especially helpful when the testing report has been sent via email.

 **The diff link**

 If an assertion fails that have content, such as Validate -> innerText, you can use the diff link to see the difference in content between the reference and resulted response.
-For dynamic data, simply hover over the name to see the values that were used.
+For dynamic data, hover over the name to see the values that were used.

 **Performance warnings**